nebulaeonline/microauthd/README.md

 ### What Still Needs Work

-- `mad` CLI needs strengthening for production use; it's functional but not polished (and slower than it should be)
+- `mad` CLI still a WIP but has improved significantly
-- Some minor inconsistencies in API response formatting
+- ~~Some minor inconsistencies in API response formatting~~ (APIs are now consistent)
 - Token usage metadata is stored but not yet used for token tracing
 - Audit log field consistency still being refined
 - Swaggger/OpenAPI coverage is in progress (tags are set but needs polish)

 ### Known Shortcomings

-- **Update Endpoints are not yet implemented** - you can create, delete, and assign, but not update scopes, roles, or users (WIP)
+- ~~**Update Endpoints are not yet implemented**~~ - updates are now implemented for users, roles, permissions, clients, and scopes
 - **No multi-tenancy** support (by design)
 - **No UI** - this is a text-first, CLI- and API-driven system
 - **One shared DB connection** limits concurrency- will be addressed via per-request pooled connections
 - **Does not enforce fine-graned resource ownership or external ACLs** - leaves this to calling systems
-- OOBE is helpful, but **not quite production-ready** for large deployments
+- OOBE is helpful, but **not quite production-ready** for large deployments (much better in v2 of OOBE now)
 - OTP-based loginis not yet implemented (on roadmap)
 - **Bindings for other languages are not yet published**